Your version of the Heap app may look different than the one shown in this guide. We are testing a new interface to improve your user experience.

 Trailing Average: This checkbox changes your graph from individual day counts to the average of the past 7 days, 4 weeks, or 3 months depending on the chosen granularity.
 Note that checking this box will cause your results to appear as calculated averages that look like decimals.
 If you want to see whole numbers only, uncheck this box.

 The following options appear after you’ve clicked the View results button.

 - Chart Type: A line chart is the default chart type, though Heap also supports the following formats: bar graph, pie chart, metric, stacked bar chart, and table.

 - Hide Today / Hide Current Time Period: The hide today or hide current week/month toggle hides the last time step from the chart.
 For example, if today is Nov.
 19, and you have a chart for a line graph from Nov.
 13 – Nov.
 19, switching hide today on will remove Nov.
 19 from the chart.
 Note that this toggle does not appear if the granularity of the chart is set to hourly, or if you are graphing a time range in the past.

-Once you’ve clicked Run Query, your results will look like this.
+Once you’ve clicked View results, your results will look something like this.
 They typically default to a line graph unless you are using certain ranges, like Entire Range.

 As you can see, the pageview count varied over the month analyzed from about 10,000 to 60,000 per day.
 Hovering near one of the data points, you can see the specific value based upon the granularity defined.